Stella and Sam

-Stella and Sam is a Canadian children's television series based on the Canadian book series "Stella" and "Sam" by Marie-Louise Gay and published by Groundwood Books Inc. The series was developed for television by Radical Sheep Productions.
+Stella and Sam is a Canadian animated children's TV series based on the book series of the same name by Marie-Louise Gay.
+The series was developed for television by Radical Sheep Productions.
 This series no longer airs on Family Jr. in Canada as of September 1, 2016.

-The French-language version of this show, Stella et Sacha, premiered on Disney Junior Télé on Sunday, October 3, 2010.
-The English-language version of the series premiered on the former Disney Junior channel on Sunday, January 9, 2011.
+The French-language version of this show, dubbed Stella et Sacha, premiered on Disney Junior Télé (formerly as "Playhouse Disney") on October 3, 2010.
+The English-language version of the series premiered on the former Disney Junior channel on January 9, 2011.

-The show's theme music is performed by singer Emilie Mover.

-The show premiered in the United States on April 2, 2018, the show started airing on the CBC Kids block.